AndrewKelton/Parallel_TF-IDF_Classification/README.md

 ## Notes
 * Dataset Requirement: Ensure BBC-News-Training.csv is available in the project directory.
-* Logging & Output: Results for _Individual Tests_ are stored in test-output/solo/results/, and logs are saved in test-output/solo/logs/.
-Results for _Comparison Tests_ are stored in test-output/comparison/results/, and logs are saved in test-output/comparison/logs/.
+* Logging & Output: Results for Tests are stored in tests/test-output/results/, and logs are saved in tests/test-output/logs/.
+* Formatted Output: Formatted output in the form of CSV files is located in tests/test-output/processed-data-results/
 * Running `scripts/run.sh` may take a long time to finish due to the sequential solution taking quite a bit of time.
 I recommend reducing the number of iterations in `scripts/run.sh` to 5 if you are running this locally.